Thinking about updating all or part of your home? Here are seven things you’ll want to think about first.

 3. What You’ll Spend

-If you’re planning on obtaining financing, such as a home equity line of credit or a personal loan, know how much you’ll be approved for before drawing up plans.
+If you’re planning on obtaining financing, such as a home equity line of credit or hard money loans, know how much you’ll be approved for before drawing up plans.
 It’s no good planning a renovation that you can’t ultimately afford.

 4. Who You’ll Hire